PapaPeach/PeachHUD/README.md

 While PeachHUD inherited minmode support from SunsetHUD, development has basically neglected minmode for the time being, because of this I recommend keeping minmode **disabled**.

 # CUSTIOMIZATION
 Easily accessible customization is a planned feature of PeachHUD.
-Currently there are some customization options, though they may not be fully functional at this time.
+Currently there are some customization options, though they may not recieve as much testing from me as the main aspects of the HUD.
+As of right now Damage and Scoreboard customization is **NOT** Supported.

 All the customizations can be found inside the **customizations** folder and to enable them you will need to do: